itutsjain/movie-night/README.md

 7. [Benefits of a recommender System](#Benefits)
 ### General Info
 ***
 This web app is an online portal that enables users to get the movie recommendation based on their choice, get the updates about popular movies and play games.
 It has a notes section where user can right his thoughts about the movie or his latest game strategy.
-Agile Methodology was used for building this project.
-The best Agile practices adopted were :
+Continous test driven development approach was used for building this project.
+The best CI/CD practices adopted were :

 * Proper Planning
 * Keeping Product Backlog
 * Maintaining a Sprint Burndown and a Product Burndown.
 * Adopting the concepts of relative estimation and velocity.
+* Writing a test first
+* Avoid functional complexity
+* Focusing on what you need to achieve
+* Maintaining code austerity
+* Testing repeatedly
+* Maintaining code sanctity

 ## Live Demo
 ***